Gordon Ramsey

 Hot Havana Nights

-Join us for a famously hot evening of great wine paired with Cuban food, music and cigars in Napa Valley – Hot Havana Nights; our most popular summer event, full of sizzling delights and activities.
+Join us for this famously hot evening of great wine paired with Cuban food, music and cigars.

 • Dress up for the night – your best Havana-inspired party attire is encouraged!

-*If your party is larger than 12, please call Wine Club to confirm available seating options*
+*If your party is larger than 12, please contact Wine Club to confirm available seating options*

 Watch Video